zsviczian/obsidian-excalidraw-plugin/README.md

 - The plugin saves drawings to your vault as a file with the *.excalidraw* file extension.
 - You can customize the **size and position of the embedded image** using the `[[image.excalidraw|100]]`, `[[image.excalidraw|100x100]]`, `[[image.excalidraw|100|left]]`, `[[image.excalidraw|right-wrap]]`, formatting options. `[[<filename.excalidraw>|<width>x<height>|<alignment>]]`.
 You can add your custom alignment via css.
 Any text that appears in `<alignment>` will be added as style to the SVG element and the wrapper DIV element.
 Check below and styles.css for more insight.
 - You can setup Excalidraw to **automatically export SVG and/or PNG** files for your drawings, and to keep those in sync with your drawing.
-- Includes full [Templater](https://github.com/SilentVoid13/Templater) support through ExcalidrawAutomate.
-Read detailed help + examples: [here](https://github.com/zsviczian/obsidian-excalidraw-plugin/blob/master/AutomateHowTo.md)
+- Includes full [Templater](https://silentvoid13.github.io/Templater/) and [Dataview](https://blacksmithgu.github.io/obsidian-dataview/docs/api/intro/) support through ExcalidrawAutomate.
+Read detailed help + examples: [here](https://zsviczian.github.io/obsidian-excalidraw-plugin/)

 ## How to?
 Part 1: Intro to Obsidian-Excalidraw - Start a new drawing (3:12)